4th Ave S Safety Project

 Why Is This Important?

 Traffic signals, crosswalks, and curb and bus bulbs make it easier for people to safely cross busy streets.
 Curb and bus bulbs also prevent people from parking in front of crosswalks, which – along with new lighting – makes people who walk and roll more visible to people who drive.
-Plus, traffic signals make it easier for people who drive and move freight to turn left onto and off of 4th Ave S.
+Plus, traffic signals make it easier for people who drive and move freight to turn left off of 4th Ave S.

 Project Area